TYPO3-Documentation/TYPO3CMS-Tutorial-Templating/Documentation/Tasks/WorkingTypoScript/MarksSubparts/Breadcrumb/Index.rst

 :code:`special.range` takes two integers as values, seperated by a pipe.
 For example :code:`special.range = 0|5`.
 With this property we can define the range of our menu, i.e. from which page tree level it should start (e.g. :code:`0`) and at which level it should stop (e.g. :code:`5`).
-All pages along the trail between these two levels (and include those exactly at the levels) will be included in the menu.
+All pages along the trail between these two levels (including those exactly at the levels) will be included in the menu.

 Let's have a look at the meaning of the numbers.
 The root page is on level 0.